Table of Contents

 Candidates that meet the requirements for education and experience but displayed red flags should be considered carefully.
 If they have different preferences in work environment and management style but possess the hard skills required to succeed, you may still consider them for a second interview.

 Conducting screening interviews is an efficient method of narrowing down your list of qualified applicants to the top candidates.
 Once you determine the method that best suits your organization, prepare a list of questions and start interviewing.
 You’ll be one step closer to making the right hiring decision!
+Throughout every round of interviews, make sure you’re using solid interviewing techniques to keep candidate evaluations consistent and fair.

 Questions You’ve Asked Us About Screening Interviews